Mascobot/UV_light_Box/README.md

 2. To my knowledge, it's unclear if UVC has effects on COVID19, but research seems promising and some companies have *claimed* some success.

+Parts:

+1. Raspberry Pi 4
+2. 7 inch touch screen (ther are many options, but I used the official one from Raspberry Pi).
+3. Raspberry Pi relays (that can be actiated with 3.3V.
+I used this one: https://www.amazon.com/gp/product/B0057OC6D8/ref=ppx_yo_dt_b_asin_title_o09_s01?ie=UTF8&psc=1
+4. UVC light (many options on eBay).
+The ones that I used have a wavelenght of ~280nm
+5. Cooler.
+6. Aluminum foil
+7. Metal shield around the box to prevent UVC light leaking out (it's not visible to the human eye).

 ![](/PicOutside.jpg)